herval/cliobot/README.md

 It can be easily extend it to use multiple APIs and services, from Stable Diffusion to OpenAI, and you can run it on your own device or deploy it online.

-It comes with Telegram support and multiuser handling out of the box, and minimal dependencies (everything stays in memory by default).
+It comes with Telegram support and multiuser handling out of the box, and minimal dependencies.

 Important: This repo is a work in progress - I'm porting over code from a startup I was working on, so it's still a bit rough and subject to multiple rewrites.